File system: Architecture

-A file system consists of two or three layers.
-Sometimes the layers are explicitly separated, and sometimes the functions are combined.
+A local file system's architecture can be described as layers of abstraction even though a particular file system design may not actually separate the concepts.

-The logical file system is responsible for interaction with the user application.
-It provides the application program interface (API) for file operations — OPEN, CLOSE, READ, etc., and passes the requested operation to the layer below it for processing.
-The logical file system "manage[s] open file table entries and per-process file descriptors".
-This layer provides "file access, directory operations, [and] security and protection".
+The logical file system layer provides relatively high-level access via an application programming interface (API) for file operations including open, close, read and write – delegating operations to lower layers.
+This layer manages open file table entries and per-process file descriptors.
+It provides file access, directory operations, security and protection.

-The second optional layer is the virtual file system.
-"This interface allows support for multiple concurrent instances of physical file systems, each of which is called a file system implementation".
+The virtual file system, an optional layer, supports multiple concurrent instances of physical file systems, each of which is called a file system implementation.

-The third layer is the physical file system.
-This layer is concerned with the physical operation of the storage device (e.g. disk).
-It processes physical blocks being read or written.
-It handles buffering and memory management and is responsible for the physical placement of blocks in specific locations on the storage medium.
-The physical file system interacts with the device drivers or with the channel to drive the storage device.
+The physical file system layer provides relatively low-level access to a storage device (e.g. disk).
+It reads and writes data blocks, provides buffering and other memory management and controls placement of blocks in specific locations on the storage medium.
+This layer uses device drivers or channel I/O to drive the storage device.